bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:23 AM CT, March 27</p>
+<p class="updated_time"> Latest data: 09:35 AM CT, March 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 41°, which is 45° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 42°, which is 44° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

 - 34°
-- Drizzle
+- Breezy and Overcast
-- 88% humidity
+- 87% humidity
-- 15 mph wind
+- 14 mph wind
-- 91% cloud cover
+- 92% cloud cover
 - 35 AQI 🟩
 - 0.75 inches of rain and 0.03 inches of snow in the past 24 hours